 If you have answered “yes” to most of the questions, you are one of those rare lucky marketers, where you are aligned with your IT team.

 And this friction hurts your marketing.
 How?

-A MarTech platform is supposed to either increase marketing velocity or marketing efficiency.
+A marketing technology platform is supposed to either increase marketing velocity or marketing efficiency.

-But with friction between your marketing and IT teams, you can hardly use the MarTech platforms to their full potential.
+But with friction between your marketing and IT teams, you can hardly use the MarTech services to their full potential.

 And you cannot afford to do this.